pytest-dev/pytest/doc/en/example/markers.rst

 .. regendoc:wipe

-If you a test suite where test function names indicate a certain type of test, you can implement a hook that automatically defines markers so that you can use the ``-m`` option with it.
+If you have a test suite where test function names indicate a certain type of test, you can implement a hook that automatically defines markers so that you can use the ``-m`` option with it.
 Let's look at this test module: